tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 * `*Tensor`: An index-based interface mapping a tensor as a multidimensional array.
 * `*TensorCursor`: An sequence-based class to iterate in a `*Tensor`.

-*Note: It might be confusing that those new classes are named `*Tensor` but it is the right name as they represent a real tensor with its data, while the actual `Tensor<*>` class in TF Java is in fact just a handle to a tensor.*
+*Note: `*Tensor` , which represent a real local tensor with its data, should not be confused with the existing `Tensor<>` class in TF Java, which is in fact just a handle to a given tensor.*

-There will be a variant of those classes and interfaces for each tensor datatype supported in Java.
-This will allow users to work with Java primitive types, which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.
+There is a variant of those classes and interfaces for each tensor datatype supported in Java.
+This allows users to work with Java primitive types, which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.

-For simplicity, only the classes for the `Double` variant are presented below:
+For readability, only the `Double` variant of those classes is shown below:
 ```java
 interface DoubleTensor {